0x70b1a5/euterpea-just-intonation/README.md

 3. Run `cabal run` from the project directory
 4. Play the resulting WAV file with any media player

-## Using the Terminal Tracker Interface
+## Using the Tracker Interface

+The Just Intonation Tracker provides two interface options:
+1. A terminal-based interface similar to classic DOS trackers
+2. An SDL-based graphical interface for a more modern experience

-The Just Intonation Tracker provides a terminal-based interface similar to classic DOS trackers.
-It allows you to create music using a grid-based system, where:
+Both allow you to create music using a grid-based system, where:
 - Rows represent time steps
 - Columns represent different voices/instruments
 - Each cell can contain a note frequency or ratio

 To use the tracker:

-1. Run the application and select option 5 from the main menu
+1. Run the application with `cabal run`
-2. Choose from the following tracker options:
+2. Select option 5 for the terminal tracker or option 6 for the SDL tracker
+3. For more options, access the Tracker Menu by choosing option 5, which includes:
    - Open terminal tracker with new file
    - Open terminal tracker with existing file
+   - Open SDL tracker with new file
+   - Open SDL tracker with existing file
    - Load and render an existing tracker file
    - Display information about a tracker file
    - Create an example tracker file
    - Export a tracker file to CSV for editing in a spreadsheet

-### Terminal Tracker Controls
+### Tracker Controls

-The terminal tracker has a full interface with keyboard shortcuts:
+Both the terminal and SDL trackers support similar keyboard shortcuts:

 ```
 Navigation: